thacherT1D/webdevstuff/HTML/Intermediate_CSS.desc.md

 ### Normalizers

 A normalizer maintains some default styling, but keeps it consistent between browsers.
-The most popular implementation of this is [normalize.css](https://necolas.github.io/normalize.css/).
+The most popular implementation of this is [normalize.css](https://github.com/necolas/normalize.css/).

+For now just use the CDN to add *normalize* to your page.

-#### Exercise
+#### 💪 Exercise

  - Copy the website you have been working on
  - Add a normalizer to the copy of your website
  - Compare the copy with the normalizer and your normal website to see if you can spot any changes

 ### Resets